Susie Feliz

-Susie Feliz is an American lobbyist and political advisor who is serving as the assistant secretary of commerce for legislative and intergovernmental affairs in the Biden administration.
+Susie Feliz is an American lobbyist, political advisor and politician who is serving as the assistant secretary of commerce for legislative and intergovernmental affairs in the Biden administration.

 Education

 Feliz earned a Bachelor of Arts degree in public affairs and biology from the University of Denver and a Master of Public Administration from the George Washington University.

 Career

 From 2002 to 2005, Feliz served as a legislative aide for Senator Hillary Clinton.
 She was then the legislative director for Texas Congressman Al Green and California Congresswoman Karen Bass.
 She joined the National Urban League in 2013 and has since worked as the organization's senior director of health and education policy, senior director for policy and legislative affairs, and vice president for policy and legislative affairs.

 Assistant Secretary of Commerce

 On March 11, 2022, President Joe Biden nominated Feliz to be an assistant secretary of commerce for legislative and intergovernmental affairs.
 On August 4, 2022, her nomination was confirmed in the Senate by voice vote.
 She was sworn into office on September 6, 2022.